huannisah/CC_GrpProj/README.md

 **Solution:** Check your usage at [platform.openai.com/usage](https://platform.openai.com/usage).
 Add credits if required.
 The free tier has a very low rate limit; the paid tier has significantly higher limits.

 ---

-## 16. Acceptance Criteria Checklist

-Use this checklist to verify your submission is complete before the deadline.

-### API Endpoints
-- [ ] `https://careerai-saas.onrender.com/docs` loads and shows all 5 API endpoints with their input/output schemas
-- [ ] `POST /api/v1/ats-score` returns a numeric score (1–10) and detailed Markdown feedback
-- [ ] `POST /api/v1/fine-tune` returns a rewritten resume in Markdown format
-- [ ] `POST /api/v1/cover-letter` returns a formatted cover letter in Markdown format
-- [ ] `POST /api/v1/job-analysis` returns structured job analysis output
-- [ ] `GET /api/v1/market-trends` returns keyword/skill data, or an empty list gracefully if Databricks is unreachable (never a 500 error)

-### Web Frontend
-- [ ] The root URL (`/`) serves a working web homepage
-- [ ] The upload page accepts a PDF resume and job description text
-- [ ] ATS Score, Optimise, Cover Letter, and Job Analysis features all work end-to-end in the browser
-- [ ] Market Trends / Dashboard page renders a chart of top skills
-- [ ] Each results page shows a collapsible "API Call" panel with the raw JSON request and response

-### Architecture
-- [ ] No global state variables anywhere in the codebase (no `resume_text_global`, no module-level mutable variables)
-- [ ] All secrets are in environment variables — no hardcoded API keys, tokens, or passwords in any file
-- [ ] All API routes have Pydantic request and response models
-- [ ] All service functions have `try/except` error handling
-- [ ] `render.yaml` is present and documents the infrastructure

-### Cloud Platform
-- [ ] Databricks Delta tables exist (`job_submissions`, `skill_counts`, `keyword_counts`, `ats_scores`)
-- [ ] Submitting a job analysis increments counts in Databricks (verify in Databricks SQL Editor)
-- [ ] ATS scores are recorded in the `ats_scores` table (verify in Databricks SQL Editor)
-- [ ] `skill_trends` in the market trends response shows direction (`up`, `down`, `stable`, or `new`)

-### Error Handling
-- [ ] Uploading a non-PDF file returns a user-friendly error message, not a crash
-- [ ] Calling an endpoint with a missing required field returns `422` with a clear error
-- [ ] The app starts successfully even with no Databricks credentials (degraded mode)

----